Untitled Header Image Untitled Header Image Untitled Header Image Untitled Header Image Untitled Header Image Untitled Header Image

 High School History (9th-12th grade)

 This full year, twice-weekly High School level history course will explore our world from the perspective of faith in God and respect for His Word.
-It will include a survey of events and issues of many civilizations.
-Our primary source will be the Exploring World History Part 1: Creation Through the Middle Ages textbook from Notgrass.
-The Bible will be an important source for our study as well.
-The course will consist of various types of assignments, film clips, in-class participation via discussion, hands-on and group
+It will include a survey of events and issues from the fall of Rome to present day.

-projects, quizzes, and exams.
+The course will consist of various types of assignments, in-class participation via discussion, hands-on and group projects, quizzes, and exams.
 There will be opportunities for individual projects and research on topics chosen by the students.

 Tutor: Beth Burlingham